-Jason Boone is a student in the Master of Architecture program.
+Jason Boone graduated from the BAC in 2013 with a Master of Architecture degree.
 He served as Atelier President from 2011-2012, and was involved with the organization prior to that.
 Before his arrival at the BAC in spring 2007, Jason earned an undergraduate degree in mathematics education from Indiana State University, taught high school mathematics, and worked in educational facility planning.

 "I would describe myself at the time as something of a rouge teacher fighting the built environment in which I taught," Jason says.
 "I was interested in tactics that served my learners needs including hands-on projects, collaboration, and movement.
 None of these were supported by my 20th century 900 square foot classroom."

 Because of his interest in the classroom environment, Jason was invited to sit on a committee to plan a new high school.
 "I was so enamored with the process and the power of what others where doing around the world with educational environments that I approached the owner of the planning firm," says Jason.
 "I inquired about the credentials necessary to enter his profession and to my surprise he hired me a few weeks later."